-We also compete with both offline and online games for the time and money of gamers.
-We have begun to offer social commerce solutions to our customers that enable them to conduct e-commerce on our platform.
+For value-added services, we offer social commerce solutions to our customers that enable them to conduct e-commerce on our platform.
 Consequently, our offerings compete with e-commerce companies and online verticals that enable merchants to conduct e-commerce, including location-based services and online-to-offline services.
-In addition to direct competition, we face indirect competition from companies that sponsor or maintain high traffic volume websites or provide an initial point of entry for internet users, including but not limited to providers of search services, web browser and navigation pages, such as Baidu, UC Web and Qihoo360.
-We may also face increasing competition from global social media, social networking services and messengers, such as Snapchat, Instagram, Facebook, Youtube, WhatsApp, Twitter, Line, Kakao Talk and Snow.
+In addition to direct competition, we face indirect competition from companies that sponsor or maintain high traffic volume websites or provide an initial point of entry for internet users, including but not limited to providers of search services, web browser and navigation pages.
+We may also face increasing competition from global social media, social networking services and messengers.
 Some of our competitors may have substantially more cash, traffic, technical and other resources than we do.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Relating to Our Business-If we are unable to compete effectively for user traffic or user engagement, our business and operating results may be materially and adversely affected."

 We also face significant competition for advertising and marketing spending.
 A substantial majority of our revenues is generated from the sale of advertising and marketing services.
-We compete against online and mobile businesses that offer such services, including Tencent, Baidu, Youku Tudou, Bytedance, Sohu, NetEase and Phoenix News Media.
-We also compete with internet companies that offer online-to-offline (O2O), purchase solutions and other performance-based advertising services and digital media tailored to industries including fast moving consumer goods, IT, automobile, entertainment and travel, such as Autohome, Bitauto, Meituan/Dianping, Ctrip and Focus Media.
+We compete against online and mobile businesses that offer such services, including but not limited to online media platforms, social media and social networking platforms and multi-media platforms.
+We also compete with internet companies that offer online-to-offline (O2O), purchase solutions and other performance-based advertising services and digital media tailored to vertical industries, such as automobile, IT and travel.
 We also compete against traditional media outlets, such as television, radio and print, for advertising and marketing spending.